hazelhpham/tutor-city-mern/README.md

 Features
 1. Swipe and match with tutors
 2. Have options to choose based on schools, majors, distance, rate/hr
+3. Chatbot using chatgpt API to consult students

 Tech stack
 (not yet finalized)